Article

 In order to prepare for these changes, companies must act swiftly to modify their systems and processes to ensure sustained compliance going forward.

 While OBBBA does not include the highly controversial proposed section 899, which sought to impose a retaliatory tax on payments made to residents of certain non-U.S. jurisdictions assessing discriminatory taxes against U.S. persons, important changes in reporting and compliance requirements set forth under other provisions of OBBBA will still have significant impact on taxpayers and businesses across all industries.
-These new reporting requirements, which are summarized in Table 1 below, will undoubtedly require changes to systems, policies, and procedures as well as additional budget and resources for implementation of sustainable compliance programs to address them going forward.
+These new reporting requirements for payments made to nonemployees, which are summarized in Table 1 below, will undoubtedly require changes to systems, policies, and procedures as well as additional budget and resources for implementation of sustainable compliance programs to address them going forward.

-The table below summarizes key changes to information reporting and withholding provisions introduced in the One Big Beautiful Bill Act (OBBBA) compared to prior law
+The table below summarizes key changes to information reporting and withholding provisions for payments to nonemployees introduced in the One Big Beautiful Bill Act (OBBBA) compared to prior law

 Provision Prior Law One Big Beautiful Bill Act

-Form 1099 Reporting of Payments to Nonemployees Businesses must report compensation for services and other miscellaneous payments of $600 or more paid to non-employees that are U.S. persons on Forms 1099-NEC and 1099-MISC respectively Increases the threshold for Forms 1099-NEC and 1099-MISC reporting under section 6041 to $2,000 and introduces annual indexing for inflation
+Form 1099 Reporting of Payments to Nonemployees Businesses must report compensation for services and other miscellaneous payments of $600 or more paid to non-employees that are U.S. persons on Forms 1099-NEC and 1099-MISC respectively Increases the threshold for Forms 1099-NEC and 1099-MISC reporting under section 6041 to $2,000 and introduces annual indexing for inflation.
+Note that most state equivalent 1099-NEC and 1099-MISC reporting thresholds are pending and may differ.

 Form 1099 Reporting of Interest on Auto Loans No reporting of interest on personal auto loans Requires lenders receiving $600 or more in interest on qualified auto loans originating after 12/31/24 to report the interest along with detailed loan and vehicle data to the IRS by Jan.
 31 annually starting with tax year 2026

-Tip and Overtime Reporting Businesses are required to report and withhold income and payroll taxes on tips and overtime paid to employees and non-employees Qualified tips exceeding $25 paid to recipients in occupations listed under section 224(d)(1) must be separately reported on Forms W-2, 1099-NEC or 1099-K. These amounts must be reported separately from other compensation and may be deducted from taxable income, up to an annual limit of $25,000 if reported on an information return.
-The deduction phases out for taxpayers with AGI above $150,000 (individual) and $300,000 (joint).
+Tip and Overtime Reporting Businesses are required to report and withhold income and payroll taxes on tips and overtime paid to employees and non-employees Tips: Qualified tips paid to nonemployees in occupations listed under section 224(d)(1) must be separately reported on Forms 1099-NEC or 1099-K. Deduction up to $25,000 if reported on an information return; phases out at $150,000 AGI (individual) and $300,000 (joint).

 Form 1099-K Reporting Starting in 2026, businesses must file Form 1099-K reporting payment card and third-party network transactions of $600 or more, regardless of transaction count (2025 threshold: $2,500) Increases reporting threshold to previous level of $20,000 and 200 transactions per calendar year for third-party settlement organizations, such as payment processors, ride share platforms and online marketplaces.